mohitkh7/getting-started-with-git/README.md

 1. First, fork this repository to your account.

-2. Clone this repository (this would make rebasing easier).
+2. Make sure you have git installed in your system using this command in either gitbash or powershell or command prompt(windows) or terminal(ubuntu).
     ```
+        git --help
+    ```
+If it gives error, you need to first [install git](https://git-scm.com/downloads).

+3. Clone this repository (this would make rebasing easier).
+    ```
     git clone https://github.com/mohitkh7/getting-started-with-git.git
     ```

-3. Add a remote to your forked repository.
+4. Add a remote to your forked repository.
 This remote will be needed to push your changes to your repo.
     ```
     git remote add myfork https://github.com/<username>/getting-started-with-git.git
     ```

-4. Create a new branch and switch to it. (make sure you are on master before doing this).
+5. Create a new branch and switch to it. (make sure you are on master before doing this).
     ```
     git branch mybranch
     git checkout mybranch